Originally published March 30, 2026 | Updated May 4, 2026

 When Your AppSec Data Lives in a Silo

 Application security scanning generates critical findings.
-But when those findings sit in a separate platform, disconnected from your SIEM, your security team loses context.
+When those findings sit in a separate platform, disconnected from your SIEM, your security team loses context.
 Vulnerability data in one tool, audit trails in another, and incident response happening in a third: that fragmentation slows everything down.

 The Problem: Scattered Data, Slower Response

-Checkmarx One is a capable application security platform.
-It runs static analysis scans, tracks vulnerabilities across your codebase, and logs user activity for compliance and forensics.
+Checkmarx One runs static analysis scans, tracks vulnerabilities across your codebase, and logs user activity for compliance and forensics.
 The challenge is that none of that data natively flows into Sentinel.

 For teams running their SOC out of Sentinel, that creates a gap.
 SAST findings that should inform incident triage stay locked in the Checkmarx console.
 Audit events that could reveal suspicious account activity or unauthorized configuration changes remain invisible to your correlation rules.
-Analysts end up toggling between platforms, manually cross-referencing data that should already be centralized.
+Analysts toggle between platforms, manually cross-referencing data that should already be centralized.

 The real cost is missed correlation.
 A vulnerability finding paired with unusual login behavior tells a different story than either data point alone.
-Without both streams flowing into the same workspace, that story goes untold.
+That story stays buried unless both streams flow into the same workspace.

 Why We Built These Playbooks

-Rather than wait for a native connector or invest in a heavy middleware solution, we built two lightweight Logic App playbooks that handle the ingestion automatically.
+We chose to build rather than wait for a native connector or invest in heavy middleware.
+The result is two lightweight Logic App playbooks that handle the ingestion automatically.

 The first, AS-Checkmarx-SAST-Ingestion, pulls static analysis scan results into a custom Sentinel log table.
 Every finding lands with full context: severity, CWE classification, CVSS score, source file, line number, compliance mapping, and vulnerability status.
 Your team can query, trend, and alert on application security findings using the same KQL workflows they already use for everything else.

 The second, AS-Checkmarx-Audit-Ingestion, captures audit log events from the Checkmarx platform.
-Login activity, configuration changes, user actions: all of it flows into Sentinel where it can be correlated with broader identity and access signals.
+Login activity, configuration changes, role assignments, and user actions all flow into Sentinel where they can be correlated with broader identity and access signals.
 Failed login attempts from an unusual IP address become actionable signals for your detection rules, visible in the same workspace as the rest of your telemetry.

 Both playbooks use Microsoft’s current Data Collection Rule and Data Collection Endpoint architecture.
 This is the ingestion model Microsoft is actively promoting as the standard, and it resolves the concurrency and data integrity issues that teams sometimes encounter with older connector-based approaches.

-When your application security telemetry lives alongside your endpoint, identity, and network data, your team operates with complete visibility.
+When your application security telemetry lives alongside your endpoint, identity, network, and cloud signals your team operates with complete visibility.
 These playbooks make that possible without adding complexity to your daily operations.

 With these integrations, you can:

-• Ingest Checkmarx SAST findings directly into Sentinel custom log tables, complete with severity, CWE, and CVSS scoring
+- Ingest Checkmarx SAST findings directly into Sentinel custom log tables, complete with severity, CWE, CVSS, source file, and vulnerability status

-• Capture Checkmarx audit events for login monitoring, user activity tracking, and compliance reporting
+- Capture Checkmarx audit events for login monitoring, user activity tracking, configuration audits, and compliance reporting

 Both playbooks run on a daily recurrence, keeping your Sentinel workspace current without manual intervention.
-And because they share a common Data Collection Endpoint, deploying both is straightforward: a single DCE supports the full integration.
+Because they share a common Data Collection Endpoint, deploying both is straightforward: a single DCE supports the full integration.

 Explore the Integrations

-We are releasing both playbooks to the community as free, open-source resources.
-Each repository includes deployment templates, configuration documentation, and sample KQL queries to get your team operational quickly.
+Both playbooks are free and open-source.
+Each repository includes the consolidated deployment template, configuration documentation, sample KQL queries, and setup instructions to get your team operational quickly.

 ➤ Access the SAST Ingestion Repository